FAQ

 Here is an example in APA format:

 The order of the parts of the citation will differ based on citation style (APA, MLA, etc.).
-For more about reading citations with examples from journals, books, newspapers, see https://guides.lib.berkeley.edu/citations
+For more about reading citations with examples from journals, books, newspapers, government documents, see https://guides.lib.berkeley.edu/citations.

-Feel free to Ask Us via chat or email (bottom of the page) if you have any additional questions.
+Feel free to Ask Us via chat or email if you have additional questions.